Nepenthes development setup on Mac OS X

 If you haven't run this command for a while, chances are that a lot of background jobs have queued up and might cause a significant amount of open tabs (due to the way we deliver mails with the letter_opener gem).
 To get rid of the jobs before starting the worker, use the following command.
 This will remove all currently scheduled jobs, never use this in a production setting.

-RAILS_ENV=development bin/rails runner "Delayed::Job.delete_all"
+RAILS_ENV=development bin/rails runner "Delayed::Job.delete_all"Start Coding

 Please have a look at our development guidelines for tips and guides on how to start coding.
 We have advice on how to get your changes back into the Nepenthes core as smooth as possible.
-Also, take a look at the doc
+Also, take a look at the doc directory in our sources, especially the how to run tests documentation (we like to have automated tests for every new developed feature).

 Troubleshooting

-The Nepenthes logfile can be found in log/development.log
+The Nepenthes logfile can be found in log/development.log.

 If an error occurs, it should be logged there (as well as in the output to STDOUT/STDERR of the rails server process).